-Non strong – 0 to 700
+Non-strong – 0 to 700

-A green pepper (bell pepper) has a scoville score of 0, whereas the habanero pepper scores a high of between 100,000 and 350,000 on average.
+A green pepper (bell pepper) has a Scoville score of 0, whereas the habanero pepper scores a high of between 100,000 and 350,000 on average.

 Want a Little More Guidance to Make Homemade Pizza Dough?

 Making pizza from scratch is one of the most satisfying things you can do in the kitchen.
-It’s surprisingly easy to make a pizza that you’ll be stoked on, but it can also be a little daunting at first.
+It’s surprisingly easy to make a pizza that you’ll be stoked about, but it can also be a little daunting at first.